 Bubbling Placing the weft in waves across the warp.
 This is a way of adding length to the weft, which is needed in weft-faced weaves to prevent draw-in.
 It takes practice and experience to know just how much to bubble the weft–how high, and how frequent to make the waves/bubbles.

 Butterfly Yarn that is wound into a small bundle, usually to be used as discontinuous weft, such as for tapestry or for weft inlay.
 I use butterflies to weave a transparency, a weft inlay technique.
 I wind the yarn in a figure eight between my thumb and pinky finger to make compact, small butterflies.

 C is for Cartoon

-Cartoon A drawn pattern that is used as a guide under the warp of a tapestry being woven.
+Cartoon A drawn pattern that is used as a guide under the warp of a tapestry or transparency being woven.
 The cartoon can be as simple as outlines of shapes, or it can be as complex as a complete pictorial scene in full color.

 Choke Tie Tight tie around the threads of a just-wound warp to keep warp threads from shifting before they are in place on the loom.
 I place a choke tie about every yard/meter along the length of the warp.
 I wrap the choke tie cord around the warp threads twice, and then tie it in a bow.
 Choke ties are removed during beaming.